 For years, Colorado cake artist Jack Phillips has endured targeted attacks against him and his business, Masterpiece Cakeshop.

-It all started in 2012 when the Colorado Civil Rights Commission pursued legal action against him after he respectfully declined a request to create a custom-designed cake celebrating a same-sex wedding.
+It all started in 2012 when the Colorado Civil Rights Commission pursued legal action against him after he respectfully declined a request to custom-design a cake celebrating a same-sex wedding.

 On June 4, 2018, Jack finally received the victory he deserved in that case.
 In a 7-to-2 ruling in favor of Jack, the U.S. Supreme Court held that the state had acted with “clear and impermissible hostility” toward Jack’s religious beliefs, violating the First Amendment.

-But Jack’s legal journey is still not over!
+But Jack’s legal journey wasn't over.
 The individual who requested the gender-transition cake (and who also happens to be an attorney) wasn’t satisfied and decided to sue Jack in state court.
-And, unfortunately, a Colorado trial court allowed this lawsuit to move forward.
-But Jack is not backing down.

 Read the details of Jack’s latest case below.

 By now, you’ve probably heard a lot about Jack.
 He serves everyone who walks into his shop.
-But he cannot create custom cakes that express messages or celebrate events in conflict with his deeply held religious beliefs.
+But he cannot custom-design cakes that express messages that violate his deeply held religious beliefs.
 This includes Halloween cakes, cakes advocating drug use, and cakes disparaging people, including those who identify as LGBT.

 On June 26, 2017, a local attorney named Autumn Scardina called Masterpiece Cakeshop and requested a custom cake: designed blue on the outside and pink on the inside to celebrate and reflect a transition from male to female.
 The shop declined the request because the message of the cake contradicts Jack’s religious belief that God creates us either male or female.